Dabur India Limited (NSE:DABUR)

 • Q3 25/26

 Q3 saw 6.1% revenue growth and double-digit PAT increase, driven by strong hair oil, oral care, and premium beverage performance.
-Margin expansion is expected to continue, with FY27 growth led by volumes and premiumization, despite ongoing risks from seasonality and commodity prices.
+Margin expansion was supported by cost savings and premiumization, with volume-led growth expected to continue as inflation eases.

 • Q2 25/26

-Revenue grew 5.4% year-over-year, with operating profit and PAT rising over 6%.
-GST reforms caused short-term disruption but are expected to boost long-term demand, while premiumization and rural expansion drive growth.
-INR 500 crore allocated to Dabur Ventures for digital-first brands.
+Revenue grew 5.4% year-over-year, with operating profit and PAT up over 6%.
+GST reforms caused short-term disruption but are expected to drive long-term demand.
+Premiumization, rural expansion, and digital-first investments are key growth drivers.

 • Q1 25/26